 Graphing Linear Inequalities

 To graph the inequality, rewrite it in slope-intercept form (y = mx + b) by isolating y.
-This makes it easier to identify the slope and y-intercept, which are essential for plotting the boundary line accurately on the coordinate plane.
+This makes it easier to identify the slope and y-intercept, which are essential for drawing the boundary line accurately on the coordinate plane.